Tanja A.J. HouwelingAssistant Professor

 I am assistant professor at the Department of Public Health, Erasmus MC.
-My research focuses on socioeconomic inequalities in health and development in the first two decades of life, and the intergenerational transmission of inequalities and disadvantage, worldwide.
+My research focuses on socioeconomic inequalities in health and development in the first two decades of life, and the intergenerational transmission of (dis)advantage, worldwide.
 My work on the linkages between society and health builds on my backgrounds in the medical sciences (PhD public health, MSc epidemiology) and the social sciences (MA cultural & medical anthropology (cum laude) and non-western sociology (cum laude)).
 I lead cross-disciplinary research consortia, including an NWO funded consortium on a Promising Start in the First 1000 Days of Life in the Netherlands (€1.3m) and internationally collaborative research on health equity and universal health coverage (€2.5m).
 I also supervise a ZonMW funded project on inequalities in early child development using Generation R birth cohort data (€400k).

 P.O.
 Box 2040

 3000 CA Rotterdam